PBM Pharmacy Audit Defense Law Firm & Consultants

-Our Health Care Defense Lawyers Represent Independent Pharmacies Nationwide in Pharmacy Benefit Manager (PBM) Audits.
+Our PBM Audit Lawyers Represent Independent Pharmacies Nationwide in Pharmacy Benefit Manager (PBM) Audits.

-As an independent pharmacy, you are subject to being audited by your pharmacy benefit manager (PBM).
+As an independent pharmacy, you are subject to pharmacy audits your pharmacy benefit manager (PBM).
 Whether you know it or not, when you signed up with your PBM, you almost certainly agreed to a clause that allows the PBM to conduct a thorough and virtually unchecked inspection of your pharmacy’s billing to the insurance companies and drug manufacturers.
-While these audits differ from Medicare, Medicaid, and Tricare audits in that they do not carry the risk of federal prosecution, PBM audits can still result in substantial recoupment liability and other financial penalties.
+While these pharmacy audits differ from Medicare, Medicaid, and Tricare audits in that they do not carry the risk of federal prosecution, PBM audits can still result in substantial recoupment liability and other financial penalties.

 Pharmacy benefit managers (PBMs) are third-party intermediaries that exist in the space in between independent pharmacies and private health insurance companies and drug manufacturers.
 Although the original purpose of the PBM concept was to help reduce costs and streamline the payment approval process for privately-insured patients, over time, many PBMs have become impediments to independent pharmacies securing timely payment, and the audit process has transformed into a profit center for PBMs.
 As summarized by the National Community Pharmacists Association (NCPA):